Tnni/BookStore-Website/README.md

 ## Description
 It is the website we made and use for demo, if there is any question of this website please contact any of our group members for help.

-this zip contains our SQL file, and our jspx files are in: (source code war) src/main/webapp/WEB-INF/template
+The zip (downloaded from Github) contains  our SQL file

+### Note:
+Our jsp files are in: webapp/WEB-INF/template

+Our souce file are in: src/kp <----our team name